The Canadian Renaissance Music Summer Schools

 The Canadian Renaissance Music Summer Schools began in 2018.
 Taking into account a missed year in 2020, CRMSS Ontario 2024 will be the sixth time a CRMSS course has taken place in London, Ontario.

 CRMSS Pacific 2024 marks the first time our full-week format will be brought to the Lower Mainland in BC.
 We are so excited to bring the full CRMSS experience to the west coast.

 What is a CRMSS course?

-Aimed primarily, but not exclusively, at undergraduate students, graduates, and young professional singers, The Canadian Renaissance Music Summer School (CRMSS) is dedicated to the study and performance of Renaissance polyphonic vocal music at the highest levels.
+Aimed primarily, but not exclusively, at undergraduate students, graduates, and young professional musicians, courses run by The Canadian Renaissance Music Summer Schools organization (known as "CRMSS courses") are dedicated to the study and performance of Renaissance polyphonic vocal and instrumental music at the highest levels.

 Come and learn from internationally acknowledged specialist tutors from the worlds of performance and academia, and be immersed in this magnificent music for a week.
 It will be an intensive period of rehearsal and performance, both liturgically and in concert, all with an emphasis on quality in performance.